 ADMINISTRATION & Faculty Members

-Program Director: Farooq Mohyuddin, M. D.: Sindh Medical College, Karachi, Pakistan, 1989; Psychiatry Residency Training: Saint Elizabeth's Hospital, Washington, D.C.
-2003; Director of Psychiatry Residency Training Program at Saint Elizabeths Hospital since 2007; maintains a private practice; Board Certified in psychiatry; Special Interests: Group Psychotherapy.
-President of the Mid Atlantic .Group Psychotherapy Society.
+Program Director: Farooq Mohyuddin, M. D., CGP, FAPA : Sindh Medical College, Karachi, Pakistan, 1989; Psychiatry Residency Training: Saint Elizabeth's Hospital, Washington, D.C.
+2003; Director of Psychiatry Residency Training Program at Saint Elizabeths Hospital since 2007; maintains a private practice; Board Certified in psychiatry; Special Interests: Medical Education, Psychopharmacolgy, Group Psychotherapy.
+Past President of the Mid Atlantic .Group Psychotherapy Society.
+Secretary Washington Psychiatric Society

-Associate Program Director(Child and Adolesent Psychiatry): S. Kalman Kolansky, M.D., Georgetown University School of Medicine, 1965; Psychiatric Residency: Kings County Hospital, Downstate Brooklyn, NY; Child Psychiatry Training, Hahnemann Hospital and Medical Center Philadelphia, PA ; Teaching Analyst, Baltimore-Washington Psychoanalytic Institute.
+Associate Program Director(Child and Adolesent Psychiatry) S. Kalman Kolansky, M.D., Georgetown University School of Medicine, 1965; Psychiatric Residency: Kings County Hospital, Downstate; Child Psychiatry Training, Hahnemann; Teaching Analyst, Baltimore-Washington Psychoanalytic Institute.
 Teaching and supervising faculty, Center for Professional Psychology, Psy.D Program in Clinical Psychology, George Washington University.
 Diplomate, ABPN (in adult and child psychiatry.)
 Distinguished Life Fellow, American Psychiatric Association.
 Special interests: child development; pre-school consultation; individual psychotherapy of children, adolescents, and adults; effect of adoption, foster care and psychological trauma through the life cycle; psychoanalysis and cinema.
 Dr. Kolansky is 80% time at Saint Elizabeths Hospital, and spends that entire time in the Residency Program, providing education and supervision in child and adolescent development throughout 4 years of residency.

 Karen Alleyne MD, New Jersey College of Medicine 1976; PGY-I/Internal Medicine/Psychiatry at New Jersey Medical School1976; PGY-II and PGY-III Psychiatry Residency at New York Medical College/Metropolitan Hospital, 1977; PGY-IV/Internal Medicine at Hahnemann Medical School/Helene Fuld Hospital; PGY-V/Internal Medicine at Tulane Medical School, 1980.
 Board Certified in General Psychiatry since 1991.
 She is currently working full-time as an In-patient psychiatrist at Saint Elizabeths Hospital, Washington DC.

-Bernard Arons, MD., Case Western Reserve School of Medicine, in 1973.
-Psychiatry residency at Saint Elizabeths Hospital.
+Bernard Arons, MD: Case Western Reserve School of Medicine, in 1973.
+Psychiatry Residency at St. Elizabeths hospital.
 ABPN certified in Psychiatry and Neurology, October 1977.
 Has numerous rewards and publications.
 Diplomate, National Board of Medical Examiners, 1974.
-Has been teaching psychiatry for 34 years.
-Currently the Director of Medical Affairs at Saint Elizabeths Hospital.
-Clinical professor of Psychiatry at Georgetown and The George Washington Universities.
-Teaches ward management to psychiatry residents..
+Has been teaching Psychiatry for 34 years.
+Currently the Director of Medical Affairs at St. Elizabeths Hospital.
+Clinical Professor of Psychiatry at George Washington Universities.
+Teaches ward management to Psychiatry Residents.

 Kumudini Attanagoda, M.D, University of Colombo, Colombo, Sri Lanka, 1991.
 Psychiatry Residency Saint Elizabeths Hospital, Washington, D.C 2001.
 Certified by ABPN, 2003.
 Special interest - Treatment of schizophrenic patients, teaching residents.
-Dr. Attanogoda is currently working fulltime at RMB 4 as an in-patient psychiatrist at Saint Elizabeths Hospital, Washington D.C
+Dr. Attanagoda is currently working as a Director of Residents’ Clinic at 35 K Street Clinic, Washington D.C

-Stephen T. Baron, MSW.
+Stephen T Baron, MSW.
 Master of Social Welfare from Adelphi University, Garden City, New York in 1971.
 Master of Social Work at Howard University, Washington, DC in 1977.
-Currently the Director of the Department of Mental Health.
-Mayorial appointee for public mental health system for Washington, DC.
-Oversight of multi-facet mental health consisting of private non profit agencies, public hospital and public outpatient provider.
+Currently the Director of the Department of Behavioral Health.
+Mayoral appointee for public mental health system for Washington DC.
+Oversight of multi-facet mental health consisting of private non-profit agencies, public hospital and public outpatient provider.

 Lawrence Herbert Dubester, MD, University of Illinois Chicago College of Medicine, Transitional year internship in 2001 at Illinois Mason Medical Center; Anesthesiology 7/1/2001--2/15/2002 at University of Florida College of Medicine; Psychiatry 2/15/2002--6/30/2002 at University of Florida College of Medicine; John Hopkins Hospital 7/1-2002—6/30/2005.
 Board Certified in General Psychiatry since 2007.
 He is currently working full-time as an in-patient attending psychiatrist at Saint Elizabeths Hospital, Washington DC.

-Roger Peele, MD .
-University of Tennessee in 1960.
-Internship at Saint Elizabeshs Hospital, 1960-1961.
-Psychiatry Residency at Saint Elizabeths Hospital, 1961-1964.
-Board certified in psychiatry in 1971 Forensic psychiatry in 1982.
-Currently Chief Psychiatrist in Montgomery County Government, Maryland.
-Clinical professor at The George Washington University.
-Clinical faculty for Saint Elizabeths Hospital Psychiatry Residency Training Program.
+Roger Peele, MD : University of Tenesse in 1960.
+Internship at St. Elizabeths Hospital hospital, 1960-61.
+Psychiatry Residency at St. Elizabeths Hospital, 1961-1964.
+Board certified in Psychiatry in 1971, Forensic Psychiatry in 1982.
+Clinical faculty for St. Elizabeths hospital Psychiatry Residency Program.
 Instructor at Howard University.

 Teodor T. Postolache, M.D., 24th Lycee in Bucharest, Romania, Baccalaureate, 1971-1976; Bucharest School of Medicine, Romania, Medicine (preclinical 1976 – 1979; Cluj Napoca School of Medicine, Romania M.D.
 1979-1982 Medicine (clinical); Coltea Hospital and Bucharest School of Medicine, Romania Post-Graduate Training in Medicine1982-1985; University of Vienna, Austria Post-Graduate Training in Cardiology1990-1991; Broussais Hospital, Paris, France Post-Graduate Training in Medicine- Cardiovascular research; Beth Israel Medical Center, New York, New York; (PGY I-II) and Albert Einstein College of Medicine (PGY III-IV) Residency training in Psychiatry1992-1996; National Institute of Mental Health, Clinical Psychobiology Branch and Section on Biological Rhythms, Bethesda, Maryland NIMH Research Fellowship1996-1998.
 Diplomate, ABPN, in General Psychiatry.
-Currently Dr. Postolache is the Head of the Mood and Anxiety Disorders Program at the University of Maryland at Baltimore, and spends 4 hours a week at our Residency Program, supervising residents from all 4 years in various research activities, and also teaches a class on research methodology.
+Currently Dr. Postolache is the Head of the Mood and Anxiety Disorders Program at the University of Maryland at Baltimore, and currently supervises residents from all 4 years in various research activities.
+He also teaches a class on research methodology.

 Andrew Schwartz, M.D., Yale University School of Medicine, 1969.
 Psychiatric Residency: Yale University.
 Clinical Associate and Staff Psychiatrist.
 Laboratory of Clinical Psychopharmacology.
 NIMH, 1973-77.
 Diplomate, ABPN.
 Special interests: integration of psychoanalysis, neuroscience, and ethnology.
 Dr. Schwartz currently works fulltime at Saint Elizabeths Hospital as an attending psychiatrist in forensic unit (John Howard Pavilion) He supervises residents.
 He also teaches a course on Neurobiology to 3rd year residents.

 Philip Scrofani, Ph.D., ABPP.
 Catholic University of America, 1972.
 Post-doctoral studies: Washington School of Psychiatry.
 Director of Psychology, DMH, 1989-2001.
 Diplomate, American Board of Family Psychology and American Board of Professional Psychology.
 Special interests: family therapy, cognitive-behavioral therapy, and psychological research.
-Dr. Scrofani provides services to the Residency Program 5 hours a week, and teaches classes on CBT, Basics in research methodology, Interpersonal therapy, and psychological testing.
+Dr. Scrofani provides services to the Residency Program and teaches classes on CBT, basics in research methodology, Interpersonal therapy, and psychological testing.
 He also provides individual supervision in CBT to 3rd and 4th year residents.

 John Stiller, M.D.
 Medical College of Wisconsin, 1979.
 Neurology Residency: Mount Sinai Medical Center.
 Diplomate, American Academy of Pain Management and ABPN in Neurology.
 Special interests: pain management, traumatic brain injury in boxing.
 Dr. Stiller is fulltime at Saint Elizabeths Hospital, running the Neurology Department.
-He supervises 1st year residents who are in neurology rotation, and some 4th year residents who are performing their electives in neurology.
+He supervises 1st year residents who are in neurology rotation, and 4th year residents in their electives in neurology.